Kludex/mangum/docs/introduction.md

     The list of MIME types (in addition to the defaults) that should not return binary responses in API Gateway.

-- `dsn`: **str*
+- `dsn`: **str**

-    DSN connection string to configure a supported WebSocket backend.
+    Connection string to configure a supported WebSocket backend.

 - `api_gateway_endpoint_url` : **str**

     The endpoint url to use when sending data to WebSocket connections in API Gateway.
-This is useful if you are debugging locally with a package such as [serverless-dynamodb-local](https://github.com/99xt/serverless-dynamodb-local).
+This is useful if you are debugging locally with a package such as [serverless-offline](https://github.com/dherault/serverless-offline).

 - `api_gateway_region_name` : **str**